-A public notice in the languages appropriate to the community will be published in local newspapers (e.g., The Los Angeles Times and La Opinión), and posted at the Site.
-This notice will inform the community of the proposed soil cleanup RA at the Site and the availability of the Administrative Record file for public inspection during office hours at the temporarily established Information Repository (e.g., a local library or the school office) listed below.
-Copies of this RAW and project California Environmental Quality Act (CEQA) documents will be placed in the Information Repositories.
-These Administrative records are listed in Section 9.0 and are also contained under references in Appendix A. The public comment period is 30 days.
+A public notice in English and Spanish was published in The Wave and La Opinión local newspapers and was posted at the Site.
+This notice informed the community of the proposed soil cleanup RA at the Site and the availability of the Administrative Record file for public inspection during office hours at the temporarily established Information Repository (e.g., a local library or the school office) listed below.
+Copies of this RAW and project California Environmental Quality Act (CEQA) documents were placed in the Information Repositories.
+These administrative records are listed in Section 9.0 and are also contained under references in Appendix A. The public comment period was 30 days.